jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

 ## Work
 * Jan 2019 – Present: Postdoctoral researcher at Swiss AI Lab IDSIA (Istituto Dalle Molle di Studi sull’Intelligenza Artificiale), Lugano, Switzerland.
-  * Participated in the design and implementation of multiple automated visual inspection and quality control projects for steel, electromechanical, and textile products, as well as other computer vision and data science projects utilizing deep learning, signal and image processing, and computer vision techniques.
+  * Participated in the design and implementation of multiple automated visual inspection and quality control projects for steel, electromechanical, and textile products through the development and application of cutting-edge deep learning, signal processing, and computer vision techniques.
+  * Contributed to various projects involving object detection and tracking, 3D surface matching, microwave image reconstruction, and time series forecasting for financial assets.
 * June 2016 – November 2018: Signal and image processing engineer at Towzin Electric Company (TEC), Tehran, Iran.
   * Contributed to the design and construction of the first Iranian High-Speed Weigh in Motion system at Towzin Electric Company (TEC), Tehran, Iran, (September 2016).